Rack Mounting the Switch

 7512N and 7516N Shelf Rack Mount Installation

-The rack mounting assembly is for the 7512N and 7516N Series switch.
+The following discusses the rack mounting assembly procedure for the 7512N and 7516N Series switches.

 Assembling the Shelf

-1. For threaded racks, remove the plastic alignment spacers and use the 3 mm diameter alignment pins.
+1. Remove the plastic alignment spacers for threaded racks and select the 3 mm diameter alignment pins.

 Figure 10.
 Alignment Spacer